 A culture of safety requires continuous identification of vulnerabilities and a willingness to transparently deal with them.
 An effective organization has formal mechanisms to assess the knowledge, skills, and attitudes of its personnel toward safety in order to identify areas for improvement.

-VI.A.1.a).(1).(a) The program, its faculty, post-doctoral fellows, residents, and fellows must actively participate in patient safety systems and contribute to a culture of safety.
+The program, its faculty, post-doctoral fellows, residents, and fellows must actively participate in patient safety systems and contribute to a culture of safety.
 (Core)

 VI.A.1.a).(1).(b)